matwerber1/aws-amplify-subscribe-lambda-to-dynamodb-api-table-stream/README.md

   ```

-  Note - again, replace `XXXXXX` above with the appropriate API name.
+  Note - again, replace `XXXXXX` and `YYYYYY` above with the appropriate API name and table name, respectively.